-1.3 Marking and Labeling
+2.2 Marking and Labelling

-1.3.1 Inspect product for presence of the following markings in the following table1.
-For OEM products that did not come in final packaging, mark N/A in the packaging column.
+2.2.1 Inspect product for presence of the following markings in Table 1.
+For original equipment manufacturer (OEM) products that did not come in final packaging, mark N/A in the packaging column.1

-Item Description ls the Is the Is the Are
+ltem Description Is the Is the Is the Are

 marking marking information markings

-present on present on present in substantially
+present on present on present in the substantially

-the the the user resistant to
+the the product? user manual? resistant to

-package? product? manual? removal?
+package? removal?

-1 Vec / Ne
+1 Manufacturer or

-1 Yes / NO res / NO res / No
+distributor

-Identification of the
+2 Identification of the

-pressure cooker, e.g. type,
+pressure cooker, e.g.,

-2 model, identification of the Yes / No Yes / No Yes / No
+type, model, identification

-series or batch or
+of the series or batch or

 manufacturing number

-3 Year of manufacture Yes / No Yes / No Yes / No
+3 Year of manufacture -

-4 Working pressure Yes / No Yes / No Yes / No Voc / No
+4 Working pressure

-5 Maximum allowable Yes / No Yes / No Yes / No res / NO
+5 Maximum allowable Yes / No Yes / No Yes / No Yes / No

 pressure

-6 Capacity Yes / No Yes / No Yes / No
+6 Capacity -

-7 Voltage Yes / No Yes / No Yes / No
+7 Voltage -

-8 Frequency Yes / No Yes / No Yes / No
+8 Frequency 1

-9 Power Yes / No Yes / No Yes / No
+9 Power 1

-10 Indication of safety Yes / No Yes / No Yes / No
+10 Indication of safety 1

 measures to be taken by

 user